Yukitoshi12345/From-Pixel-to-Purchase/README.md

 Scenario: Exploring Game Title
 GIVEN: I am on the homepage of The University of Gaming
 	WHEN: I search for the game in the search bar
-THEN: Then the search bar should provide instant and relevant suggestions as I type, guiding me towards recognizing and selecting the desired game title.
+THEN: The search bar should provide instant and relevant suggestions as I type, guiding me through the process of recognising and selecting the game title I am looking for.

 Scenario: Viewing Detailed Game Profiles
-GIVEN: I’ve found a game title and clicked on it
+GIVEN: I have found a game title and clicked on it
 	WHEN: I am directed to the detailed game profile page
-THEN: The page should display comprehensive information, including release dates, user rating, scores, screenshots, and other relevant details about the selected game.
+THEN: The page should display comprehensive information, including title, released date, platforms, developers, publishers, tags, rating, genres, images and a video of the game.

-Scenario: Easy Purchases Process
+Scenario: Navigating Recently Searched Games
+GIVEN: I am on the homepage of the University of Gaming
+	WHEN: I click on a game in the recently searched games list
+THEN: The page guides me through the process of recognising and selecting the game title I am looking for.

+Scenario: Viewing Weekly Video Game Articles
-GIVEN: I am on the detailed game profile page.
+GIVEN: I am on the homepage of the University of Gaming
-	WHEN: i decide to purchase the game
-THEN: clicking on the provided link for trusted (amazon sellers?)
+	WHEN: I click on a list of links under the Weekly Video Game Articles
+THEN: I am presented with the news articles in a third party website.
 ```

 ### Credit